 2.2.
-Administration of allocated funds with reference to 2018/19 Financial Year
+Administration of allocated funds with reference to 2019/20 Financial Year

 As soon as funds are allocated, the total amount is equally shared between the 30 administrative wards across the county for disbursement.
-Each ward has gazette members of the bursary committee whose role is to identify the needy students within their jurisdiction.
-Names of the students against their respective institutions and the total amount awarded to each of them are then forwarded to the Education Department for examination, verification and approval.
+The bursary committee members identify the needy students within their jurisdiction.
+Names of successful applicants and their respective institutions are forwarded to the Education Department for examination, verification and approval.
 Processing of payment cheques and dispatch to the respective institutions concludes the process.